AwesomeCoref/prompt-coref/README.md

 conda activate corefGPT
 ```

-You will need to download the "Data" and "Results" folders from [our drive](https://drive.google.com/drive/folders/1pBpo-uD_HFropodUNIFH3nmh37blK9hF?usp=sharing) and place them in the root of this directory

-And you will need to download the "models" folder from [Models/Streamline from our drive](https://drive.google.com/drive/folders/1VvoF_6IGiN4_o-8xpFLO1TQ6h1-nRwl_) and place that locally under Models/Streamline, so the path is Models/Streamline/models.
+To start easily, you can download our processed ECB+ files from [here](https://drive.google.com/file/d/1jQB8lmtfbgN0rWCyeKBfRn81gCCfTcxT/view?usp=sharing) and place them in the root of this directory.
+Moreover, to experiment with the Streamlining model, you can download our trained model from [here](https://drive.google.com/file/d/1UW9qpKl6gQD8ysvke-lUNMcd-HjhTfr6/view?usp=sharing) and place that locally under Models/Streamline.

 ### Setting up the right paths